dreamwhite/OC-Anonymizer/README.md

 # OC Anonymizer – remove sensitive Data from your config.plist

 ## About
-Python Script for removing sensitive data from OpenCore's `config.plist` before sharing your Config/EFI folder online.
-It also changes some settings to default, such as: ScanPolicy, Custom Entries, LauncherOptions, etc. See details below.
-Basically, it removes all those settings specific to your system and user preferences which may not be desireble to have on a different machine.
+Python Script for removing sensitive data from OpenCore's `config.plist`.
+Useful if you plan to share your Config/EFI online.
+Also resets some settings to default values which should not be carried over to a differnt system.
+Check the feature list for more details.

 ## Features

 Changes the following Settings/Parameters in the **config.plist**:

-- Anonymizes **SMBIOS** data in:
+- Anonymizes **SMBIOS** data for:
 	- `PlatformInfo/Generic/MLB`
 	- `PlatformInfo/Generic/ROM`
 	- `PlatformInfo/Generic/SystemSerialNumber`